rhamedy/passport-social/README.md

 Steps to run the app
 =====================
 * After cloning the repo, install the dependencies by running **npm install**
+* Create facebook and twitter apps and update the config files fb.js and twitter.js with the respective app details before running the server.
 * To start the server, run **npm start** on the base directory

 Perquisites
 ============